openeuler-mirror/openEuler-portal/app/en/faq/cloud-native/index.md

 ### 5. Why cannot openEuler directly install Kubernetes-related RPM packages using yum?

 This is because the EPOL-related part of the **yum** repo source needs to be configured for the Kubernetes-related RPM package.
-You can view [openEuler Forum](https://forum.openeuler.org/t/topic/768) and reconfigure the EPOL source in the environment.
+You can view the [openEuler Forum](https://forum.openeuler.org/t/topic/768) and reconfigure the EPOL source in the environment.

 ### 6. Why does Kmesh report an error and exit when the Kmesh service is started?

 ![](https://docs.openeuler.org/zh/docs/24.03_LTS/docs/Kmesh/figures/not_set_cluster_ip.png)

 Check whether the IP address of the control plane program is correctly configured.
 In cluster startup mode, the Kmesh service needs to communicate with the control plane program and obtain configuration information from the control plane.Therefore, you need to set the correct IP address of the control plane program.
-This is done through cluster startup mode in [**Installation and Deployment**](https://docs.openeuler.org/en/docs/24.03_LTS/docs/Kmesh/installation-and-deployment.html).
+This is done through cluster startup mode in [**installation and deployment**](https://docs.openeuler.org/en/docs/24.03_LTS/docs/Kmesh/installation-and-deployment.html).

 ### 7. Why is the message "get kube config error!" displayed when the Kmesh service is started?